weiyongxu/CIBA120-2022-Analyzing-EEG/doc/Instruction.md

     - You can learn more about the basics of Spyder from the Youtube video [here.](https://www.youtube.com/watch?v=WV9bm4ey7Cg&list=PLPonohdiDqg9epClEcXoAPUiK0pN5eRoc&index=2)

 # Analyze oddball and imagmove EEG data in MNE Python
+* Download the whole repository as a [zip file](https://github.com/weiyongxu/CIBA120-2022-Analyzing-EEG/archive/refs/heads/master.zip) and unzip it on your own computer.
+* The scripts are located in **CIBA120-2022-Analyzing-EEG-master\script** folder.

 ## Task 1: Practice the EEG preprocessing step using the oddball data from two participants:
-* download the script: **Practise-processing-oddball.py**
-* open the script in Spyder
+* open the script: **Practise-processing-oddball.py** in Spyder.
-* Follow the detailed instruction in the comments (line starting with `#`) of the scripts.
+* Follow the detailed instruction in the comments (lines starting with `#`) of the scripts.
-* It is possible to run the entire script or run each line at a time
+* It is possible to run the entire script or run each line at a time.

 ## Task 2: Run the group analysis script for Oddball task
-* download the script: **oddball-group_analysis.py**
-* Run the script in Spyder and check the output in the ipyhton terminal and the figure plotted.
+* Run the script: **oddball-group_analysis.py** in Spyder and check the output in the ipyhton terminal and the figure plotted.
 * Compare your own results with the demo results in  **[oddball-group_analysis.ipynb](https://github.com/weiyongxu/CIBA120-2022-Analyzing-EEG/blob/master/script/oddball-group-analysis.ipynb)** (can be opened on the Github webpage) or **oddball-group_analysis.html** (need to download and open locally).
 ## Task 3: Run the group analysis script for ImagMove task
 * same steps as in Task 2 but run the script: **ImagMove-group_analysis.py** and compare with corresponding demo results.